Debrup-61/Document_Object_Model/README.md

+## Document Object Model

-# Short assignment on Document Object Model for webpage design
+This is a short assignment on Document Object Model for webpage designing.